abigailnacional/book-trigger-api/README.md

 Basic Flask boilerplate comes from [this repository](https://github.com/abigailnacional/flask-boilerplate).

-The information about triggers from certain books are from [this website](https://booktriggerwarnings.com/).
+The information about triggers from certain books is from [this website](https://booktriggerwarnings.com/).

 I used [this tutorial](https://www.freecodecamp.org/news/scraping-wikipedia-articles-with-python/) to learn about how to web scrape Wiki articles and [this tutorial](https://rapidapi.com/blog/how-to-build-an-api-in-python/) in order to learn about how to build an API in Python with RapidAPI.